daphneaugier/YellowMontreal/README.md

 Yellow Montreal is a minimalist, responsive, and fast WordPress theme built for creatives, designers, and personal blogs.
 Simple to customize, lightweight, and SEO-friendly.

+## 🎨 Design Inspiration

+Yellow Montreal is a WordPress adaptation of my original portfolio [daphneaugier.com](https://daphneaugier.com) design, which was built using React.
+This theme brings the same clean aesthetic and UX principles to the WordPress ecosystem, tailored for bloggers, creatives, and minimalists.

  !!
 Work in progress !!
 Use it with care and feedback.

 ## 🔧 Features